The College of St. Scholastica

 - The SOE offers multiple placements for students, significant opportunities for professional development, collaborative consultation, mentoring relationships, common experiences for students, exposure to best practices for teaching and learning, and shared research projects.

 - The SOE’s licensure programs are designed to provide students with the knowledge, skills and dispositions characteristic of effective teachers.

 - Programs are rich in early and ongoing field experiences and reflective practice which lead to more effective learning by our students and the students they work with.

 - Middle/secondary (grades 5-12) licensure program completers apply for licensures in communication arts and literature (English), social studies, mathematics, life science (biology) or chemistry after completing academic majors in their areas of study, and all SOE program required courses.

 - K-12 licensures are available in Spanish, instrumental music, vocal music and library media specialist.

 - Curriculum is designed to correspond to the Minnesota Board of Teaching Standards of Effective Practice.

-- The College’s education programs are nationally accredited by the Teacher Education Accreditation Council (TEAC) and have received continuing approval by the Minnesota Board of Teaching.
+- The SOE's programs are nationally accredited by both the Teach Education Accreditation Council (TEAC) and the Council for the Accreditation of Educator Preparation (CAEP), and have received continuing approval by the Minnesota Board of Teaching.